-Currently, the minimum wage for Nevada employees is $7.25 rate for employees who are offered health insurance and $8.25 rate is for Nevada employees who are not offered health insurance.
+Currently, the minimum wage for Nevada employees is $8 rate for employees who are offered health insurance, and $9 rate is for Nevada employees who are not offered health insurance.

 The above information on minimum wages might not be up to date & subject to change.
 Kindly access the DOL website for the current rates.

-Employees must be given a meal period of at least 30 minutes for a continuous work period of eight hours.
+Employees must be given an unpaid meal period of at least 30 minutes for a continuous work period of eight hours.
 A meal period of less than 30 minutes does not interrupt a continuous period of work.